sel6/alx-system_engineering-devops/0x07-networking_basics/README.md

 **TCP** is a protocol that is transferring data in a slow way but surely.
 **UDP** is a protocol that is transferring data in a fast way and might loss data along in the process

+***TCP and UDP ports***

+A TCP/UDP network device has 65535 ports.
+Some of them are officially reserved for a specific usage.
+Some of them are known to be used for a specific usage (but nothing is officially declared).
+The rest are free of use.
+IP+Port=Socket.